 What really matters is what our customers are saying.
 Here are just a few of our many Piano Wizard testimonials

-Recently, we received a number of responses from families and educators dealing with Autism Spectrum Disorder, (ASD) and who are using Piano Wizard Academy as a tool to help reach those children and bring the known benefits of music education and therapy within the reach of these households and the people affected by ASD.
+After Jed’s story, we shared the Piano Wizard Academy with teachers, families and individuals with the Autism Spectrum Disorder, (ASD), and we received a number of responses from families and educators who are using Piano Wizard Academy as a tool to help reach those children and bring the known benefits of music education and therapy within the reach of these households and the people affected by ASD.
 As you will see, the autism spectrum is very wide, and what works for one, does not work for another, but we can see people seem to be having broad and dramatic success with Piano Wizard Academy.

 First from a special needs teacher.

 “As a music educator to students with special needs, I have been using the Piano Wizard Academy program with many of my students since October 2008 . . .Every student that has experienced this wonderful program has enjoyed it and many have demonstrated a talent in using it.
 Many of these talented students have been diagnosed with an Autism Spectrum Disorder and possess a wide range of abilities.

 During Phase One of implementing Piano Wizard Academy, each student was given the opportunity to play at least the first song of the first lesson, which involves playing only two different colored notes.
 The ability to change the tempo, or speed, of the music made it very adaptable for all of the students.To track students’ progress, I recorded the date, song name, level, tempo, hand played (right, left, or both), overall score, and the time attended to Piano Wizard Academy.
 By analyzing this data, I came up with some rather impressive numbers, given the diversity of the population using Piano Wizard Academy.